 Velvet Midnight is the brand's primary field.
 Daylight is the alternate field for moments that need to feel lived-in.
 The faded rainbow is the device that links them.
 Purple is an accent and motif.
 Never a master.

 Cream or bone is the only acceptable text color on Velvet Midnight surfaces.
 Black or near-black ink type belongs on Daylight only.
-Gilded Brass and Champagne are accent colors — never used as primary text on any surface.
+Gilded Brass and Champagne are accent colors.
+Never used as primary text on any surface.
 The faded rainbow gradient never carries text directly; it lives as a divider or wash.

 The Editorial Heritage system carries the brand's everyday voice.
 The Cinzel system is held for ceremonial, ad, and invitation surfaces.
 Used together with discipline, they make the brand feel both literary and theatrical.